Metaphysical cosmologies

 However, the questions remain open, and at a certain point, the scientific cosmological discourse involuntarily slips into metaphysics.
 The scientist, the cosmologist, the physicist and the astrophysicist can each analyse everything up to the 'Planck Wall' or Big Bang theory.
 Is it impossible then to explain what was before this explosion?
 True, scientific cosmology tells us that it is absurd to ask what was before the Big Bang, since time came into being through this singularity.
 The observation is as logical as possible, if we refer to the empirical dimension of time.
 But if we approach the problem of temporality and creation from metaphysical and transcendental perspective, such a question becomes legitimate (Chira, V. 2023).

-Thus this research and development project will study concepts relating to metaphysical cosmology, appreciating humanity’s deep and enduring aspiration to comprehend the universe - exploring the gap between science and philosophical enquiry.
+Thus this research and development project studied concepts relating to metaphysical cosmology, appreciating humanity’s deep and enduring aspiration to comprehend the universe - exploring the gap between science and philosophical enquiry.

 During February 2025, I spent a week as artist in residence at the Royal Observatory Edinburgh (ROE).
 The ROE/University of Edinburgh Astronomy Department are part of the ‘Euclid Consortium - A space mission to map the Dark Universe’ providing access to the latest scientific advances in astronomy.
-It is my intention references to this data and the associated images will be used as primary source material and creative inspiration for a new body of digital work.
-During my week at ROE, I also spent a time in the ROE Crawford Collection archives turning the fragile pages of 16th century star charts and was made aware, through discussions with Prof Andy Lawrence, about the new challenges of space environmentalism in relation to space debris and satellite light pollution..
+At ROE, I also spent a time in the Crawford Collection archives turning the fragile pages of 16th century star charts and was made aware, through discussions with Prof Andy Lawrence, about the new challenges of space environmentalism in relation to space debris and satellite light pollution.

-The ROE residency and period of research/development will run alongside an 18 month Royal Scottish Academy digital residency with UistFilm at Taigh Chearsabhagh that commenced in June 2024.
-This will result in the production of a short artist’s film exploring: concentric cycles of time - annual, universal and infinite; archaeology; ecology (human/non-human); astronomy and our evolving relationship with space.
-The research associated with the ROE residency will provide valuable material for this digital production.
+The ROE residency and period of research/development ran alongside an 18 month Royal Scottish Academy digital residency with UistFilm at Taigh Chearsabhagh that commenced in June 2024.
+This resulted in the production of two short artist’s film exploring astro-archaeology; astronomy and our evolving relationship with space - Calanais Lunar Standstill (2026) and Dust of a Thousand Truths (2026).

-Following on from the ROE residency and in conjunction with the RSA digital residency will be a period of creative development.
-I tend to work slowly and symbiotically between academic research and creative practice over a long period of time in this case possibly up to a year.
-In summary, this body of work will consider how exploration of the universe has always been at the forefront of human curiosity, driving us to understand not just the physical realm but also the deeper, more elusive aspects of existence.
+In summary, this body of work considers how exploration of the universe has always been at the forefront of human curiosity, driving us to understand not just the physical realm but also the deeper, more elusive aspects of existence.

 This research and development project is funded by Creative Scotland.